vikiyev/gank/README.md

 # Gank

-Features:
+Built with Angular, following ZTM's online [course](https://www.udemy.com/course/complete-angular-developer-zero-to-mastery/).

+This is an application for gamers to upload and share their clips.
+Users have an option to login and register to the app.
+The backend uses Firebase and integrates through AngularFire.
+The app uses webassembly to process video files for extracting a screenshot.

+Check out the live app at [https://ng-gank.vercel.app/](https://ng-gank.vercel.app/) and feel free to register and upload your gaming highlights!

+**Features:**

-Form Validators
+- Form Validation
-Stateless authentication with Firebase
+- Stateless authentication with Firebase
-Integration with Firestore database
+- Integration with Firestore database
-Video playback and screenshot generation with FFmpeg Lazy Loading
+- Video playback and screenshot generation with FFmpeg
+- Routing
+- Lazy Loading
-Infinite Scrolling
+- Infinite Scrolling
-Reusable Modal Component
+- Reusable Modal Component

 - [Gank](#gank)
   - [Tailwind Installation](#tailwind-installation)